SublimeLinter/SublimeLinter/README.md

-SublimeLinter3
+SublimeLinter
 =========

 A framework for interactive code linting in the [Sublime Text 3](http://sublimetext.com/3) editor.
+The Sublime Text 2 version is no longer being supported; you can find it [here](https://github.com/SublimeLinter/SublimeLinter).

 **Documentation:** See the [wiki](https://github.com/SublimeLinter/SublimeLinter.github.io/wiki).